Boyquotes/ddat-gpf.entities/README.md

 # ddat-gpf.entities
- Entity library module for (DDAT) Godot Prototyping Framework
+ Entity library module for (DDAT) Godot Prototyping Framework.

+This is to be a collection of wide-use scripts controlling the behaviour of projectile and area of effect entities within Godot games.

+---

 Currently this is an unfinished project and not production ready.